 Notes

-To Make Ahead: Store in the fridge for up to 5 days.
-To reheat, add a sprinkle of water on top and cook on the stove, or cover with a paper towel and microwave until warmed through.
+Make Ahead Instructions: Store in the fridge for up to 5 days.
+To reheat, sprinkle a little water, cover and re-steam on the stove or in the microwave until warmed through.

-To Freeze: Place in a freezer safe bag or container and freeze for up to 3 months.
-Let thaw completely in refrigerator before reheating.
+Freezing Instructions: Place in a freezer safe bag or container and freeze for up to 3 months.
+Thaw completely in refrigerator before reheating.

 Nutrition